joomcode/redispipe/README.md

 # RedisPipe - the scalable Redis connector

-redispipe - is client for redis that uses "implicit pipelining" for highest performance of "caching" usage scenarios.
+RedisPipe - is client for redis that uses "implicit pipelining" for highest performance.

+## Highlights

+- scalable: more thoughput you try to get from, faster it does.
+- thread-safe: no need to lock around connection, no need to "return to pool", etc
+- Pipelining is implicit,
+- transactions supported (but without `WATCH`),
+- hook for custom logging,
+- hook for request timing reporting.

+## Introduction

 https://redis.io/topics/pipelining